Kitchen Safety Tips

 Kitchen Safety Tips for Cooking and Keeping Bacteria at Bay

-The single most important thing you can do to ensure your family's health is to wash your hands with warm, soapy water for at least 20 seconds before and after preparing food.
+The most important thing you can do to ensure your family's health is to wash your hands with warm, soapy water for at least 20 seconds before and after preparing food.

-This will prevent you from spreading meat-, -poultry, or fish-borne bacteria onto refrigerator doors, cabinet handles, and countertops, where they'll be lying in wait next time you reach for a leftover slice of pizza.
+This will prevent you from spreading meat-, -poultry, or fish-borne bacteria onto refrigerator doors, cabinet handles, and countertops, where they'll be lying in wait the next time you reach for a leftover slice of pizza.

-In addition to washing your hands, you can help prevent cross-contamination by washing in hot, soapy water the utensils used to prepare your raw food.
+In addition to washing your hands, you can help prevent cross-contamination by washing the utensils used to prepare your raw food in hot, soapy water.

 That includes all knives, cutting boards, and serving platters that have held raw meat, fish, or poultry.

-When grilling, don't serve meat on the same platter that you used to carry it outside before cooking.
+When grilling, don't serve meat on the same platter you used to carry outside before cooking.

 If your kitchen counter comes in contact with even a drop of juice from uncooked meat, poultry, or fish, clean up the area with hot, soapy water and paper towels - not the sponge you use daily.

-To kill all the germs, however, you'll need to clean the surface with a mild bleach solution (one-part bleach to nine parts water) or use a commercial disinfectant.
+However, to kill all the germs, you'll need to clean the surface with a mild bleach solution (one part bleach to nine parts water) or use a commercial disinfectant.

-You should replace your sponges every two weeks.
-Regularly throw dishcloths in the washing machine - and always use hot water and bleach.
 Experts recommend using a plastic cutting board (not wood) for raw meats - it is less likely to harbor bacteria.
 Wash it in hot, soapy water after each use.

 Kitchen Safety Tips for Cooking and Food Handling